wifey can be talked into joining him.

 Things got really fun when it came time to switch to the next skein of yarn.

-w, the folks as Noro LOVE long color changes.
+As we all know, the folks as Noro LOVE long color changes.
 This can make for A LOT of wasted yarn.
 At that price no can do bucko.
 So how to wind the skeins so that there is some flow to the order of the colors?

 I think I figured it out and only have to drop about 12" or so of yarn with each skein addition.
 Here is skein two well on it's way to becoming part of the scarf.